Cultural evolution via iterated learning and communication explains efficient color naming systems: Not all efficient systems are human-like

 Figure \ref{fig:ib} shows the results of an IB efficiency analysis of the WCS systems (replicating \shortciteNP{Zaslavsky2018a}, and assuming their least-informative prior), and also of our RM systems.
 It can be seen that all RM systems are highly efficient in the IB sense -- i.e.\ they are close to the IB curve that defines the theoretical limit of efficiency in this domain.
 Mann-Whitney $U$ tests revealed (1) that the RM systems tend to exhibit greater efficiency (lower inefficiency $\epsilon$) than do the WCS systems in the same complexity range ($P \ll .001$), and (2) that the $\text{RM}_{\text{d}}$ systems, which are dissimilar to WCS systems, are also more efficient than WCS systems ($P \ll .001$, one-sided), and slightly to marginally more efficient than $\text{RM}_{\text{s}}$ systems ($P =.019$ one-sided; Bonferroni corrections do not change the qualitative outcome).
 These findings suggest that there is a substantial number of color naming systems that are dissimilar to those of human languages, yet more efficient than them.
 This in turn may help to make sense of \shortciteauthor{Chaabouni}'s \citeyear{Chaabouni} finding that their evolutionary process yielded systems that were highly efficient but not particularly similar to human ones: our analysis illustrates that there are many such systems.
-Given this, we sought an evolutionary process that would yield both efficiency in the IB sense, and similarity to human systems, without specifying IB optimization as a part of that process (cf. \shortciteNP{tucker-et-al-2022}).
+Given this, we sought an evolutionary process that would yield both efficiency in the IB sense, and similarity to human systems, grounded in processes and principles independent of IB (cf. \shortciteNP{tucker-et-al-2022}).